 Student Internship Awards

 Student Internship Awards are intended to support students, residents and fellows conducting short-term research projects focused on alopecia areata under the supervision of experienced investigators in the field.
 The goal is to enable promising young scientists and physicians to acquire skills that will further their careers in research relevant to alopecia areata.
 Awards are $3,000 maximum for one year.
+Due to the COVID-19 pandemic, we will not be issuing a solicitation for student internship award applications this year.
+Please check back for information on our next student internship award cycle.

 Travel Grant Awards